kadavilrahul/generate_html_from_csv/README.md

 4. Move to the folder where you want to generate HTML files
-Example: The domain folder where SSL is installed like /var/www/your_domain.com
-Optional: Open the folder in VS code to easily modify files and use terminal
+Example: The domain folder where SSL is installed like /var/www/your_domain.com Optionally open the folder in VS code to easily modify files and use terminal

 ```bash
 cd <project-folder>